Introduction: Giant Shelves Made From 2x4s and Plywood

 Step 1: Design and Limitations

-Each shelf section is made up of three elements: 2x4 frames, 2x4 brackets and 3/8” plywood shelf toppers.
+Each shelf section is made up of three elements: 2x4 frames, 2x4 shelf support boards and 3/8” plywood shelf toppers.
 The 2x4s boards all sit vertically, their strongest orientation.
 Pocket-hole screws hold the 2x4s together, while 1” drywall screws hold the plywood to the 2x4s.

 Pocket hole joinery works great here because it increases usable space, its strong and it reduces the amount of lumber required.
 It’s also incredibly fast to build, even for beginners.
 These particular shelves couldn’t be permanently attached to the walls in our basement because we’d like to eventually paint the paneling and replace the carpet.
 They are light enough to slide in and out of place when empty.
 You could always attach them to the wall for added strength.